 Since 1945, nuclear weapons have had a profound impact upon international relations.
 This course deals with the technology, strategy and politics of nuclear weapons.
 It examines how the superpowers and other nuclear weapons states approached their role in national security during the Cold War and how this has changed in the post-Cold War era.
 It looks at the major nuclear powers as well as current issues regarding the potential spread of nuclear weapons capabilities to more countries.
 To what extent have previous concepts of deterrence given way to notions of preventative defence and what will this mean for contemporary global security environment?
 The course also provides students with techniques for the evaluation of expected nuclear weapon effects and the ways in which these techniques may be used to determine the relative strength of nuclear states in the international system.

 Note(s): Available in "English Only"

-Prerequisite(s): POE317 or equivalent

-Semester: Usually Offered in the Fall Term

 POE416 Canadian Foreign and Security Policy